2nickpick/cminus-compiler/README.md

 The semantic analyzer provides appropriate checking for errors not included in the grammar, but defined by the language.

+# Semantic Analysis Caveats
+The semantic analysis treats function identifiers the same as variable identifiers, as such a variable cannot take on the name of a function, or vice versa.

 # Invoking the application
 Invoke the application by calling:
     ./p3 filename